rsharsha/ML_Seminar/README.md

 In HadoopMain class, we need to set the value for ITERATIONS, DATA_SIZE and CLUSTER_SIZE.
 ITERATIONS is for number of iterations the MapReduce algorithm should run.
 DATA_SIZE is for number of rows in /input/data.txt file (This value is used for identifying centroids).
 CLUSTER_SIZE is for number of clusters needed.

 A sample data.txt file is also uploaded in the project folder.
 The values are set for the above constants for this file.

+My email is rsharsha@gmail.com or sravipat@buffalo.edu for any doubts regarding setuping the application.